khangltt2003/COSC4353-volunteer/README.md

 cd frontend
 ```
 **Step 2: Create Environment File**
 Create a `.env` file inside the frontend folder.
-This file may include any necessary environment variables for the frontend.
+This file includes any necessary environment variables for the frontend.

 **Step 3: Start the Frontend Server**
 Ensure all necessary packages are installed by running: